Tax saving tips for 2020

-AIA refers to a tax allowance available every year towards the capital expenditure incurred for business purpose.
-AIA can be claimed on most of the plant and machinery except cars, items owned before they were started to be used in the business, items gifted to the owner or the business.
+AIA refers to a tax allowance available every year towards the capital expenditure incurred for business purposes.
+AIA can be claimed on most of the plant and machinery except cars, items owned before they were started to be used in the business, items gifted to the owner, or the business.
 This allowance allows businesses to deduct the full value of the plant and machinery up to £1 million from its profit currently.
 This allowance shall be reduced back to £200,000 after 31 December 2020.
 A day delay in buying eligible plant and machinery shall reduce the tax-deductible benefit by £800,000, which indeed is a huge amount.

 Tip 7: If you plan to buy any plant and machinery in the upcoming tax year, you should consider buying it before 31st December 2020 and avail the AIA of £1 million.